kostaskonstantinos/optimization/README.md

-# optimization
+# Optimization
-Find the optimum value of some functions using different optimization algorithms
+Find the optimum value of some functions using different mathematical optimization algorithms